jdsolo/jdsolo.github.io/_projects/5_project.md

 ---
 layout: page
-title: NIMS-DENKA Center of Excellence for Next-Gen Materials - Collaboration
+title: Industry Collaboration
-description: Functional Materials
+description: Various Companies
-img: assets/img/Website-Denka.png
+img: assets/img/Website-IndCollab.png
 importance: 3
 category: Principal Investigator
 related_publications: false
 ---

 <p>PI: J. Tanks, NIMS</p>
-<p>Period: 2026/4 - 2028/3</p>
+<p>Period: 2026/4 - </p>
-The objective of this project is to develop functional materials that meet the increasingly higher performance requirements of the IT and mobility sectors.
-This work is in collaboration with Denka and details cannot be disclosed at this time.
+This work is in collaboration with industry and details cannot be disclosed at this time.
 Stay tuned for future updates!

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/Website-Denka.png" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/Website-IndCollab.png" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    NIMS-DENKA Center of Excellence for Next-Gen Materials.
+    NIMS-Industry collaboration for advanced materials that meet the needs of a sustainable and technological society.
 </div>

-See <a href="https://www.denka.co.jp/eng/rd/nims_denka/">here</a> for more information about this program.
+If your company is interested in collaboration, please contact me (mail address at the bottom of main page) and we can discuss opportunities.
+I look forward to hearing from you!